KantorIstvan/AngularTodo/README.md

 - Responsive design that works on mobile and desktop
 - Light/dark theme toggle with system preference detection
+- Comprehensive API testing with Jest and Supertest
 - Containerized deployment with Docker

 ## Setup Instructions